Best Practices and Resources for Faculty/Staff

 Step 2 - Promptly respond to accommodation requests.

-Registered students will contact you to request accommodations.
+Registered students will contact you to request accommodations by personally generating a course accessiabilty letter e-mail or other method of contact.
 Students are trained on the accommodation process and should provide letters or forms to you.
 In addition to discussing the requests, you may also be:

 - filling out electronic forms (e.g. exam proctor sheets, attendance/deadline modification agreements),